tonsky/spectre/doc/Req.rst

  Req
 =====

 Represents incoming http request.
-A new instance of :class:`Req` will be created for each incoming request. :class:`Req` instance is read-only except for :attr:`~Req.context`.
+A new instance of :class:`Req` will be created for each incoming request. :class:`Req` instances are read-only, but :class:`Middleware` can create a copy with another :attr:`~Req.context` using :func:`~Req.dupWith` method.

 .. class:: Req